 2. Unwind in a lounge

 Lounges sound nice – enjoy good food, watch TV, catch up on the news, all in a quieter, less rushed environment.
 A lot of travellers aren’t aware that you can pop into a lounge for a few hours, regardless of the service of class you’re flying.
 There are several pay-to-use lounges at Abu Dhabi Airport, and a few include showers for you to freshen up.
-Check out our Abu Dhabi Airport Guide for specifics on the lounges, locations, and associated costs – many are affordable and some are included in popular lounge membership programs, like Priority Pass.
+Check out our Abu Dhabi Airport Guide for specifics on the lounges, locations, and associated costs.

 3. Hit the links

 If you’ve got 3+ hours and want to get out of the airport, the Al Ghazal Golf Course offers golfers a fresh air and a great way to stretch your legs between flights.
 Located a quick 7-minute drive from the airport, this course is known as one of the world’s best sand golf courses.
 You can play 9 or 18 holes.